Security-Onion-Solutions/securityonion-docs/desktop.rst

   Security Onion Desktop currently only supports Rocky Linux 9, so you'll either need to use our Security Onion ISO image (recommended) or a manual installation of Rocky Linux 9.

-Security Onion Desktop consists of a full GNOME desktop environment including Chromium web browser, :ref:`networkminer`, :ref:`wireshark`, and other analyst tools.
+Security Onion Desktop consists of a full Cinnamon desktop environment including Chromium web browser, :ref:`networkminer`, :ref:`wireshark`, and other analyst tools.

 **Installation**